ELECTRONIC INSTRUMENTATION AND SENSORS + LABORATORY (UNIT 2)

 3.2.
 Effectively communicate by oral presentation the design, completion, and analysis of experiments

 This course will consist of a lab project designed to provide students with an opportunity to consolidate their theoretical knowledge of electronics and sensors and to acquaint them with the art and practice of circuit and product design.

 Projects include electric, magnetic and piezo sensors, electronic instrumentation such oscillators and signal-conditioning circuits.
-A specification or functional description will be provided, and the students will design the circuit, select all components, possibly construct a breadboard or a PCB, and test.
+A specification or functional description will be provided, and the students will design the circuit, select all components, construct a breadboard or a PCB, and test.
 The objective will be functional, pragmatic, cost-effective designs.

 Used software: LTSpice and Matlab

 General purpose books: